swarm-pack/swarm-sync/README.md

 </pre>

-### Components
+### Components of gitops

 There are 3 main components needed to achieve our GitOps pipeline:

 1. **Configuration Repository** - a Git repository containing all the configuration for your Docker Swarm stacks.
-It uses the [swarm-pack](https://github.com/vudknguyen/swarm-pack) package structure.
+Example repository: [kevb/swarm-pack-example](https://github.com/kevb/swarm-sync-example)

 2. **Container Registry** - A Docker registry to push our application images to (hopefully from a CI somewhere else)

 3. **SwarmSync** - SwarmSync will be running inside your Swarm as a service and will be configured to point to the other 2 components.

+### Swarm-Pack

+Swarm-Sync relies on [vudknguyen/swarm-pack](https://github.com/vudknguyen/swarm-pack) to compile and deploy services from templates.

 ### How it works